 At SAILZING.com, we believe in sharing great ideas and giving credit to those who gave them to you.
 Some ideas are widely known, so we can’t mention all possible sources.
 We do always strive to amplify what others have said as well as to give credit where credit is due.
 If we ever miss the mark, let us know.

 About the SailZing Team

 Al focuses his efforts on Content, Curriculum & Programs.

 Rob Hudson – SailZing.com Co-Founder

-Rob lives on Lake Beulah in East Troy, WI and currently sails the Melges MC-Scow – MC2134.
-Rob has also sailed in the X-Boat and C-Scow (“B-52 Rock Lobster”) as both a crew and skipper for decades.
+Rob lives in Florida sailing out of the Sarasota Sailing Squadron and currently sails the Melges 15 and the Melges MC-Scow – MC2784 (the 2021 MC Scow is for sale at MCScowforSale.com).
+Rob has also sailed in the X-Boat and C-Scow (“B-52 Rock Lobster”) as both a crew and skipper for 5 decades.
 Rob is also member #1049 of the ILYA Bilge Pullers.

 Rob focuses his effort on SAILZING.com Products, Digital Experiences, Media & Communications and helps with content.